siriusctrl/UniPublic/CS/week10.md

 - Von Neuman architecture
   - Code and data are both store in memory
   - Why dangers?
-    - Code could edit code
+    - Code could edit other codes

 ### Executing an operation